Anthonyme0328/Anthonyme0328/README.md

 - 👋 Hi, I’m Anthony
 - 👀 I’m interested in Web and Game Development
 - 🌱 I’m currently learning C# and Next.JS
-- 💞️ I’m looking to collaborate on anythigng you want some help in
+- 💞️ I’m looking to collaborate on anything you want some help in
 - 📫 How to reach me anthonymh14@hotmail.com

 <!---